A Boeing 737-500 of Sriwijaya Air, Indonesia, crashes soon after takeoff from Jakarta

 According to The BBC, the Sriwijaya Air Boeing 737-500 disappeared from radars soon after it took off for Pontianak in West Kalimantan province.

 All those on board were Indonesians, and none survived.
-The capacity of the plane is 130, and there were only 50 passengers.
+The capacity of the plane is 130, and there were only 50 passengers as well as 12 crew members.
 The flight-tracking website Flightradar24.com says the Boeing dropped more than 10,000ft in less than a minute.
 There was no distress signal from the aircraft.
 It took off after a delay of about half an hour because of heavy rainfall.
 Witnesses mentioned hearing the sound of at least one explosion.
 Some locals said they discovered items that could be from the plane.
 The airline founded in 2003 is a low-cost airline used by people to Travel to destinations in Indonesia and other South-East Asian countries.
 Incidentally, sea-level rise is a threat for Indonesia, and it has plans to relocate its capital.